 This kind of goes hand-and-hand with playing time and how each week it’s different.
 I just want to touch on it a little more.

 Just because a team is a good bet in Week 1 doesn’t mean they will be a good bet in Week 2.
-So much can change from game-to-game that you have to start fresh each week.
+So much can change from game-to-game that you have to start from scratch each week.

 It might not seem like a big factor, but scheduling can definitely play a role.
 You will often have multiple games on Thursday, Friday, Saturday and Sunday.

-Some where a long the lines, one team is going to have more time to prepare.
+There are going to be times when, a team has more time to prepare/practice than their opponent.
 You also have to factor in how traveling can negatively impact a team.
 Especially if they have to play their first two on the road.

 Another key thing with scheduling is the prime time games that get hyped up by the networks.
 These are going to be some of your more popular bet games.

 Be sure to take into consideration that these lines will often be inflated on the public side of things.
 I’ve provided a full list for this year below.